adjective: done in a way that is designed, skilled.

 Four things to know: #2

 For authors using my developmental editing and/or line editing service: the baseline mechanics of copyediting are offered as an extra service, outside the creative developmental editing and line editing.
-Copyediting is performed on a completed, developed manuscript: grammar, punctuation, spelling, spacing, with red flags on story and word-usage inconsistencies and reader-sensitivity issues.
+Copyediting is performed on a completed, developed manuscript: grammar, punctuation, spelling, spacing.

 Four things to know: #3

 Self-publishing authors . . .
 You are applauded and encouraged here.
 I'm a champion of self-publishing efforts—especially because it widens the field for storytelling.
 More voices heard . . . more stories told.
 Once it's determined that your project is a good fit for the Studio's editorial services, I'll help you strengthen your manuscript (fiction or nonfiction) and even lend a hand with marketing content: author bios, PRs, social media/website content, one-sheets, etc.

 Hello, traditional-publishing authors, and welcome.
 That arena is where I got my start years ago, ghostwriting and editing some titles in nutrition and health/wellness.
-I'm ready to journey with you on your publishing process, from book developmental editing and line editing to book proposal and query letter reviews.
+I'm here to journey with you on your publishing process: book developmental editing, line editing, book proposal, query letter reviews.

 Backstory: Two of the nonfiction/self-help book projects I've had the privilege of working on were released by major publishers and became New York Times best sellers:

 (1) a collaboration with a known author/spokesperson in women's health and nutrition who commissioned me for work encompassing developmental editing, ghostwriting, and line editing; I also worked with her in that capacity on some other titles, as well as articles, columns, speeches, site content, marketing materials